-The rumbling is perhaps one of the most defining events in modern Shonen manga.
+The rumbling from Attack on Titan is perhaps one of the most defining events in modern Shonen manga.

 Eren’s desire for freedom and his passionate wish to save his home resulted in him carrying out genocide against the rest of humanity.

 Eren was fine being crucified by the rest of the world as long as Paradis remained safe.

 While the ending of Attack on Titan with the additional chapter 139.5 was grimmer than expected.
 It only showed how not even something as horrific as the rumbling could stop the world from warring.